rubentium/rubentium/README.md

 - 👋 Hi, I’m Ruben
-- 👀 I’m interested in everything math, cs, and bioinformatics
+- 👀 I’m interested in everything math, ml, and bio
 - 🌱 I’m currently learning university-level math and some computer science on top of it
-- 👨‍💻 I worked at the Bitbol Lab EPFL (Lausanne),  Cove Neuro and the Wortmann Lab UofT (Toronto)
-- 👨‍💻 I now work at MLO Lab EPFL (Lausanne) on a joint project with Novartis
+- 👨‍💻 I do research most of the time, either in foundational ml or ml applied to bio.
+I'm working at the MLO Lab at EPFL

 <!---
 rubentium/rubentium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.